rh-mobb/aro-workshop-content/aro-content/ops/2-1-upgrades.md

     If the cluster is on the latest version, the upgrade will not apply.

-Check the status of the scheduled upgrade
+Check the status of the scheduled upgrade (Be patient this may take a minute to run)

 ```bash
 oc -n openshift-managed-upgrade-operator get \